BlankRH/DABAC/README.md

 To run a single directory `python -m Droit.run`.
 It is easy and basically enough to test basic functions.

 Please note that you are supposed to change the [ip] and [port] manually in the `config.py` file, if needed.

+To disable InsecureTransportError of OAuth2 (as https is required, but run with http in localhost when starting the third-party services): add `export OAUTHLIB_INSECURE_TRANSPORT=1` to your env/bin/activate, or just input this command everytime restart the virtual environment.
+Please be noted that you should never do that in your production.

 ## A sample walk-through